-Clinical Hours-The ability to make up clinical hours is dependent upon the availability of the following:
+Attending an additional clinical day on the clinical unit is the preferred method of clinical make up.
+The ability to make up clinical hours on the clinical unit is dependent upon the availability of the following:

 - A clinical instructor willing and able to supervise the student - Availability of a clinical site for a clinical make up - Adequate time left in the semester for the hours to be made up.